nantaletracy/nantaletracy/README.md

 	copying contents of one file to another, moving a file to another directory, using Ansible, the awk command, and many more.

 	We also researched Webmin, which I found to be a web-based system administration tool for Unix-like servers that allows controlling many machines through a single interface or seamless login on other Wemin hosts on the same subnet/LAN.

+WEEK 5: NETWORK MONITORING
+In this week, we handled network monitoring tools.
+These help us keep track of the network and easily know when an issue arises.
+Cacti: (mainly monitors performance of a network device) Cacti is an open-source network monitoring and graphing tool that helps IT professionals track and visualize the performance and health of network devices, servers, and other infrastructure components.
+Cacti allows users to create customized graphs and charts based on data collected from SNMP (Simple Network Management Protocol) queries.
+Its user-friendly web interface and advanced graph templating make it a popular choice for monitoring network bandwidth, latency, and other metrics, helping organizations optimize their network resources and troubleshoot issues efficiently.

+Nagios (mainly monitors availability of a network device) Nagios, also known as Nagios Core, is a widely-used open-source monitoring system that provides comprehensive monitoring and alerting capabilities for IT infrastructure.
+Nagios enables administrators to monitor the availability and performance of various services, applications, and systems.
+It supports active and passive checks, allowing it to collect real-time data from hosts and services.
+Nagios offers customizable notification alerts, enabling prompt response to incidents and minimizing downtime.
+Its extensible architecture and vast plugin ecosystem make it a versatile solution for monitoring a wide range of IT assets.

+LibreNMS: (mainly monitors the health of the devices) LibreNMS is a powerful open-source network monitoring and management platform designed for monitoring a diverse array of network devices and systems.
+It features an intuitive web-based interface and leverages SNMP to gather data from devices such as routers, switches, and servers.
+LibreNMS provides real-time insights into network performance, health, and availability, helping administrators proactively identify and address issues.
+With its robust API and integration capabilities, LibreNMS supports automated network discovery, alerting, visualization, and reporting, making it an effective tool for maintaining a stable and optimized network infrastructure.

+Each of these tools plays a significant role in network and IT infrastructure monitoring, helping organizations ensure the smooth operation of their systems, detect anomalies, and respond promptly to potential problems.